-Detecting Cancer Early On – Ovarian Cancer
+1. Detecting Cancer Early On – Ovarian Cancer

 Ovarian cancer is often very tricky to detect.
 As a result, ovarian cancer is usually not diagnosed until it is in its later stages.
 The human body starts showing symptoms as the cancer grows.
 In most cases, ovarian cancer is detected when people visit the doctor for a completely unrelated matter that turns out to be a symptom of ovarian cancer.

 The most common symptom of cervical cancer is unusual vaginal discharge, usually in heavy quantities.
-Thought the type of discharge may vary from person to person, it is often foul smelling and contains mucous.
+Though the type of discharge may vary from person to person, it is often foul smelling and contains mucous.
 Pain around the pelvis region and pain during urination are also symptoms of cervical cancer.
 Since cervical cancer is hard to detect, it is recommended that women routinely undergo a Pap smear test.

 Thanks to breast cancer awareness efforts around the world, it is usually detected early, thus allowing the patient a chance to make a complete recovery before any damage can be done.
 Women can perform self-examinations regularly to check for symptoms.
 The most noticeable symptoms of breast cancer can be detected visually; any change in the size or shape of the breast, as well as abnormal shrinkage or swelling is a sign that a health professional should be consulted.